gnart-gnart/roster-royals/README.md

 # Roster Royals

-Roster Royals is a web application that allows users to create and manage betting groups.
+Roster Royals is a web application that allows users to create and manage betting leagues.
 This README provides instructions for setting up the development environment and running the application locally.

 ## Prerequisites